-- 1. A copy of the recipient's IRS 501(c)(3) designation letter. - 2.
-A letter from the recipient's state/territory taxing body or state/territoryattorney general affirming that the recipient is a nonprofit organization operating within the state/territory, OR - 3.
+- 2. A letter from the recipient's state/territory taxing body or state/territoryattorney general affirming that the recipient is a nonprofit organization operating within the state/territory, OR - 3.
 A copy of the recipient's state/territory certificate of incorporation that substantiates its nonprofit status.

-All nonprofit subrecipients of JAG funding under this award agree to make their financial statements available to the public.
-GMD may post the required documents on the JPSC website.
+All nonprofit subrecipients of JAG funding under this award agree to make their financial statements